Bank of America says the problem with Zelle transactions is resolved

 Irate customers turned to social media Wednesday to report serious issues with their Bank of America and Zelle accounts.
 Some users said money was missing from their accounts, with no clear explanation from either company as to why.

-One user tweeted earlier in the day, "So cool how @BankofAmerica magically disappeared a large Zelle transaction that HAD ALREADY POSTED and I had used to pay bills.
+One user tweeted, "So cool how @BankofAmerica magically disappeared a large Zelle transaction that HAD ALREADY POSTED and I had used to pay bills.
 Now I'm extremely in debt in my checking and I can't get ahold of them.
 Unbelievable."

 As of 3 p.m.
 ET, Bank of America said the problem had been resolved.

-Zelle, a payment platform which millions of people use to send and receive money, told NPR that the problem was with Bank of America.
+Zelle, a payment platform that millions of people use to send and receive money, told NPR that the problem was with Bank of America.

 "Transactions on the Zelle Network outside of Bank of America are not impacted," a company representative said.

-A Twitter account for Zelle support responded to angry customers saying that the problem seems to be with Bank of America.
+A Twitter account for Zelle support responded to angry customers by saying that the problem seemed to be with Bank of America.

-In one response the account said, "The Zelle App & Network are up & running.
+In one response, the account tweeted, "The Zelle App & Network are up & running.
 We are aware of an issue that is impacting Bank Of America customers when sending & receiving payments.
 We recommend contacting Bank of America's customer support team for additional updates."

 The website Downdetector reported a huge spike in outage reports with Bank of America at around 10:30 a.m.
 ET.
 Similarly, Downdetector reported a spike in Zelle customers flagging outages as early as around 9 a.m.
 ET.